 01 of 08

-Georgia Seitz has shared vintage crotat instructions including helpful drawings to assist people in understanding the basics of the craft.
-The instructions come from a 19th century book.
-There aren't enough details here to really help you learn the craft but taking a look at these early instructions can give you a terrific foundation for moving forward to learn crotatting.
+Georgia Seitz has shared vintage cro-tatting instructions including helpful drawings to assist people in understanding the basics of the craft.
+The instructions come from a 19th-century book.
+There aren't enough details here to really help you learn the craft but taking a look at these early instructions can give you a terrific foundation for moving forward to learn cro-tatting.

 02 of 08

-One of the best online resources for learning crotatting is Enfys of Rainbow Valley.
-Begin with the free download guide to the craft, which shows you how to add add and remove stitches from the hook to create designs, as well as how to make crotatted strings, beaded crotatting and work with multiple colors in this niche.
-This designer also offers some crotatting video instruction.
+One of the best online resources for learning cro-tatting is Enfys of Rainbow Valley.
+Begin with the free download guide to the craft, which shows you how to add and remove stitches from the hook to create designs, as well as how to make cro-tatted strings, beaded cro-tatting, and how to work with multiple colors.
+This designer also offers some cro-tatting video instruction.

-If you find that you work well using instructions from Rainbow Valley, this website also offers a number of different crotatting patterns for sale.
-After learning the basics from the free guide, use the patterns to expand on your knowledge of the craft and make items including coasters, bridal jewelry, stoles and more.
+If you find that the instructions from Rainbow Valley work well for you, this website also offers a number of different cro-tatting patterns for sale.
+After learning the basics from the free guide, use the patterns to expand on your knowledge of the craft and make items including coasters, bridal jewelry, stoles, and more.

 03 of 08